Preparing for Residency

 “We have all failed,” she said.
 “We have all been through something really challenging and it has pushed us—it has tried us.
 This is a test of your grit and your resilience.
 I want to see what happens to you when you give a treatment and it doesn’t work, even if it was supposed to.”

-It is important to mention some of the coping mechanisms that you use to maintain your well-being, said Ricardo Correa MD, program director for endocrinology and director for diversity in GME at University of Arizona College of Medicine-Phoenix.
+It is important to mention some of the coping mechanisms that you use to maintain your well-being, said Ricardo Correa MD, program director of the endocrinology, diabetes and metabolism fellowship at the Cleveland Clinic.

 “Programs are looking for residents that are resilient and that will be able to thrive during those years,” he said.